The Growing Child: 10 to 12 Months

 Babies at this age become much more aware of others as well as themselves.
-They are not yet confident that mother will return when she leaves.
-Children may progress at different rates, but these are some of the common milestones children may reach in this age group:
+They are not yet confident that a parent will return when they leave.
+Children may progress at different rates.
+But these are some of the common milestones children may reach in this age group:

 Recognizes familiar objects and pictures in books, and may point to some objects when asked "Where is the …..?"

-Follows a one step command with the parent having to show the child how to do it
+Follows a 1-step command with the parent having to show the child how to do it

 Prefer certain people and toys, and may have a favorite toy or blanket

 Is curious and wants to explore

 Drops objects on purpose for others to pick up

 May start to pretend simple activities, such as cleaning or drinking from cup

 Separation anxiety and fear of strangers are common at this age.
 Separation anxiety is anxiousness and fearfulness of being separated from a parent, whether or not the parent is actually leaving the presence of the child.
 But this is an important part of the relationship with the parent.
 Every child is unique and will develop different personalities.
 But these are some of the common behavioral traits that may be present in your child: